 Derek Smart, Ph.D.

-Derek first appeared in the gaming industry in 1992 when Computer Games & Strategy Plus (now Computer Games Mag) previewed his first game, Battlecruiser 3000AD (a.k.a BC3K), which he started developing in the late nineteen eighties while working in the vertical market sector of the computer industry in Europe.
-Heralded as one of the most advanced space sims for its time, BC3K went to become the de-facto standard for niche space games.
+Derek first appeared in the gaming industry in 1992 when Computer Games & Strategy Plus (now Computer Games Mag) previewed his first game, Battlecruiser 3000AD (a.k.a BC3K), which he started developing in the late eighties while working in the vertical market sector of the computer industry at various locations around the world.
+Heralded as one of the most advanced space sims for its time, BC3K went to become the de-facto standard for niche space combat simulation games.